sustrik/libdill/man/tls_attach_client_mem.md

 **WARNING: This is experimental functionality and the API may change in the future.**

-TLS is a cryptographic protocol to provide secure communication over the network.
+TLS is a cryptographic protocol to provide secure communication overthe network.
 It is a bytestream protocol.

-This function instantiates TLS protocol on top of the underlying protocol.
-TLS protocol being asymmetric, client and server sides are intialized in different ways.
-This particular function initializes the client side of the connection.
+This function instantiates TLS protocol on top of the underlyingprotocol.
+TLS protocol being asymmetric, client and server sides areintialized in different ways.
+This particular function initializesthe client side of the connection.

-This function allows to avoid one dynamic memory allocation by storing the object in user-supplied memory.
-Unless you are hyper-optimizing use **tls_attach_client** instead.
+This function allows to avoid one dynamic memory allocation bystoring the object in user-supplied memory.
+Unless you arehyper-optimizing use **tls_attach_client** instead.

 **s**: Handle of the underlying socket.
 It must be a bytestream protocol.